OAButton/discussion/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Confirm understanding of the issue, and request any information required.
 - [ ] Thank them for letting us know.
 - [ ] Can we mitigate without fixing the bug?

-Process checklist:
-- [ ] Do we want a `fast` fix or a `good` fix.
-A good fix likely involves discussion, but may be slower.
-A fast fix means we fix the problem immediately without consideration for the `right` fix.
-- [ ] Discussion of solution.
-Remember, our intutative fixs may be different (e.g UI centric, backend centric)

-Post-fix
-- [ ] How can we avoid bugs like this in future?
-- [ ] How can we avoid regressions (e.g automated test)